-- From February 1943 the Japanese forces nearly 20,000 Jewish refugees to live in small area in the over- crowded Hong Kou district.
+- From February 1943 the Japanese forced nearly 20,000 Jewish refugees to live in a small area in the overcrowded Hong Kou district.
 The place became a ghetto where both Jews and Chinese shared years of hardship.

 - Walk down Shaanxi North Road and turn west (right) on Nanjing Road.
-Here were many Jewish small retail shops because of the high concentration of customers.
+There were many Jewish small retail shops because of the high concentration of customers.

-- The whole complex, now known as the Shanghai Exhibition Center.
+- The whole complex, is now known as the Shanghai Exhibition Center.

-If you are interested in taking a Shanghai tour with a visiting to any of the Jewish sites, China Odyssey Tours is here and ready to help.
+If you are interested in taking a Shanghai tour with a visit to any of the Jewish sites, China Odyssey Tours is here and ready to help.
 Contact us.